-- i.
-All disposals of Land Bank property shall be made to qualified buyers.
-A person submitting a proposal or offer to purchase property owned by the Land Bank (an "Applicant") must meet the following requirements to be considered a "qualified buyer": - 1.
-The Applicant's Principal Residence for the year immediately preceding the date of the Applicant's application was in Albany County, the Applicant intends to relocate to Albany County and can provide satisfactory evidence thereof, or the Applicant has agreed to engage a property manager located in Albany County to manage the property which is being disposed of pursuant to this Policy.
+- All disposals of Land Bank property shall be made to Qualified Buyers.
+A person or entity, submitting a proposal or offer to purchase property owned by the Land Bank (an "Applicant") must meet the following requirements to be considered a "Qualified Buyer."
+In the case of an entity comprised of one or more individuals such as a Limited Liability Corporation, this requirement pertains to all members. - 1.
+The Applicant's Principal Residence for the year immediately preceding the date of the Applicant's application was in Albany County or in a neighboring County, the Applicant intends to relocate to Albany County or a neighboring County and can provide satisfactory evidence thereof, or if the Applicant has agreed to engage a property manager located in Albany County to manage the property which is being disposed of pursuant to this Policy.
 The term "Principal Residence" means the property that the Applicant uses as his or her residence.
 If the Applicant uses more than one property as his or her residence, the Applicant's Principal Residence is the property in which the Applicant lives for the majority of the time during the year and not less than half of the year; - 2.
 In the event the Land Bank requires the Applicant to complete any renovations or repairs with regard to the property being disposed of pursuant to this Policy, the Applicant has submitted satisfactory evidence that he or she has a feasible plan and adequate financing to complete the necessary renovations or repairs; - 3.
-If requested by the Land Bank, the Applicant has completed a homebuyer education or related course from a provider approved by the Land Bank; - 4.
-The Applicant is not disqualified as set forth herein; and - 5.
+If requested by the Land Bank, the Applicant has completed a home-buyer education or related course from a provider approved by the Land Bank; and - 4.
 The Applicant has completed an application in accordance with this Policy.